Maharlika Village

 Government

 Erlinda Pangandaman served as a barangay captain (Filipino: kapitan ng barangay) of Maharlika Village from 1994 to 2007.
-Erlinda was succeeded by Yaseer Pangandaman, who served from 2007 to 2013.
-Yaseer ran again in the 2013 barangay elections unopposed, resulting in him securing another term.
-Baisittee Pangandaman replaced him as the barangay captain when he ran in the 2016 Taguig local elections and won as the city councilor for the second district.
+Erlinda was succeeded by Yasser Pangandaman, who served from 2007 to 2013.
+Yasser ran again in the 2013 barangay elections unopposed, resulting in him securing another term.
+Baisittee Pangandaman replaced him as the barangay captain when he ran in the 2016 local elections and won as the city councilor for the second district.
 Baisittee served until 2018 and sought reelection in the barangay elections that year, but she was defeated by her nephew Hareem Pangandaman Pautin.
-Hareem eventually got reelected in the next barangays elections in 2023.
-He is assisted by incumbent barangay councilors (Filipino: barangay kagawad) Hadji Akmad Dianalan Wahab, Jamal Pangandaman Macaalin, Khalid Abo Hasim, Camal Manan Usman, Abdulfahad Mangondato Musa, Hadji Esmael Ampatua Sarip, and Hayme Menor Ditano, and Sangguniang Kabataan chairperson Amir Canoy Masbud.
+Hareem eventually got reelected in the next barangay elections in 2023.
+That year, Hadji Akmad Dianalan Wahab, Jamal Pangandaman Macaalin, Khalid Abo Hasim, Camal Manan Usman, Abdulfahad Mangondato Musa, Hadji Esmael Ampatua Sarip, and Hayme Menor Ditano were also elected as barangay councilors (Filipino: mga kagawad ng barangay), as well as Amir Canoy Masbud as the chairperson of Sangguniang Kabataan.

 Education